liferay/liferay-docs/develop/tutorials/articles/security-and-permissions/03-adding-and-deleting-resources.markdown

         String primKey, boolean portletActions,
         boolean addGroupPermissions, boolean addGuestPermissions)

-Each entity that requires access permission must be added as a resource every time it is stored.
-For example, every time a user adds a new entry to their blog, the `addResources(...)` method must be called to add the new entry object to the resource system.
+Each entity that requires access permission must be added as a resource.
+For example, every time a user adds a new blog entry, the `addResources(...)` method must be called to add the new entry object to the resource system.
 Here's an example of the call from the Blogs portlet's `BlogsEntryLocalServiceImpl` class:

     resourceLocalService.addResources(
         entry.getCompanyId(), entry.getGroupId(), entry.getUserId(),